What is Bronchiectasis?

 Bronchopulmonary allergic aspergillosis

-In this disease immune system respond to Aspergillus antigen when inhaled and reaction to is bronchospasm and bronchiectasis.
+In this disease immune system responds to Aspergillus antigen when inhaled and the reaction is bronchospasm and bronchiectasis.

 Aspiration

-After aspiration of foreign products or gastric material (peptic juices in cases of in lungs it leads to post-obstructive pneumonia that finally result in bronchiectasis.
+After aspiration of foreign products or gastric material (peptic juices in cases of lungs, it leads to post-obstructive pneumonia that finally results in bronchiectasis.

 Other causes are:-